 For suggestions about what type of audience you want to create see: Experience Cloud Audiences .

-In segmentation, you can build a segment, combine it with a report suite, and then publish the segment to the Experience Cloud .
+In segmentation, you can build a segment, combine it with a report suite, and then publish the segment to the Experience Cloud.
 Publishing the segment displays it on the Audience Library page in Experience Cloud.
 (See Publish Segments to the Experience Cloud in Analytics help for details.)
 The audience is also available as a targeted audience for a campaign experience delivered by Adobe Target, and in Audience Manager.
-Once an audience is shared from Analytics, and selected for use in an active campaign, all the visitor profiles who met the segment definition criteria for the past 90 days are sent to the Experience Cloud Audience Services platform.
+Once an audience is shared from Adobe Analytics, and selected for use in an active campaign, all the visitor profiles who met the segment definition criteria for the past 90 days are sent to the Experience Cloud Audience Services platform.
 The limit for shared audiences has been increased to 75.
 Audiences shared to the Experience Cloud from Analytics cannot exceed 20 million unique members.
 Also, due to caching, deleted report suites in Analytics require 12 hours before the deletion is shown in the Experience Cloud.

 Analyze mobile traffic using the sunburst visualization in the Device Types report.

 The ID service unifies visitor IDs and data into a single, actionable profile for use across solutions.
 The Publish to the Experience Cloud checkbox during the segment creation process in Adobe Analytics allows the segment to be available within the Adobe Target's custom audience library.
 A segment created in Analytics or Audience Manager can be used for activities in Target.
 For example, you can create campaign activities based on Analytics conversion metrics and audience segments created in Analytics.